metalmerge/metalmerge/README.md

 # Welcome to My GitHub Profile

-Hello, I'm Dimitry Ermakov but I go by Dima.
+Hello, I'm Dimitry Ermakov but my nickname is Dima.

 ## About Me

-I'm a passionate developer with a strong interest in robotics and automation.
+I'm a passionate developer with a fervent interest in robotics and automation.

 ## GitHub Stats